 Finally, for the Steel Bundt cake pan use non stick.
 The one I am using is a 12 cups pan meaning 10 inch = 25 cm in diameter and about 4 inches = 10 cm height.
 Please make sure you read above my tips about "3.
 How to prevent Bundt cake from sticking"

 Once the Almond Cardamom cake is baked, let it cool before glazing.
-Any leftover cake can be stored in an air-tight container either on room temperature or in the fridge for 3-4 days.
+Any leftover cake can be stored in an air-tight container either at room temperature or in the fridge for 3-4 days.
 I suggest you cover the dessert so it does not absorb any smell from the fridge or from the kitchen.

 For the Cardamom cake